Getting Started

 $

-The generated Maven project contains an example application that counts word frequencies in text files:
+The example Maven project contains an example application that counts word frequencies in text files:

 $ cd crunch-demo